mongodb/terraform-provider-mongodbatlas/docs/resources/advanced_cluster.md

 * `compute_enabled` - (Optional) Flag that indicates whether instance size auto-scaling is enabled.
 This parameter defaults to false.

-~> **IMPORTANT:** If `compute_enabled` is true, then Atlas will automatically scale up to the maximum provided and down to the minimum, if provided.
+~> **IMPORTANT:** If `compute_enabled` is true, Atlas automatically scales the cluster to the maximum provided and down to the minimum, if provided.
-This will cause the value of `instance_size` returned to potentially be different than what is specified in the Terraform config and if one then applies a plan, not noting this, Terraform will scale the cluster back to the original `instance_size` value.
+This will cause the value of `instance_size` returned to potentially be different than what is specified in the Terraform config and if you then apply a plan, not noting this, Terraform will scale the cluster back to the original `instance_size` value.
-To prevent this a lifecycle customization should be used:
+To prevent disk scaling, use a lifecycle customization, as in the following example:
 `lifecycle {
   ignore_changes = [instance_size]
 }`